VSAT Azimuth Elevation Calculator

 How to Point a Satellite Dish

-After you have installed your dish and have calculated your Elevation and Azimuth angles from the above calculator then you are ready to align your satellite dish.
+After you have installed your dish and calculated your Elevation and Azimuth angles from the above calculator, you are ready to align your satellite dish.
 These are the basic steps needed to point any satellite dish (4.8m or an 80cm TV sat dish) as the principles are the same:

-- Tip: A Compass or GPS, an Inclinometer and a Sat Finder will make pointing a lot quicker and easier.
+- Tip: A Compass or GPS, an Inclinometer, and a Sat Finder will make pointing much quicker and easier.

 2. Azimuth Adjustment.
 Rotate the dish to the azimuth bearing (use magnetic North bearing for a compass or True North if using a handheld GPS).

 - Tip: If using a GPS, walk out on the bearing a few times and place a marker on the point where the dish should point (Azimuth)

 3. Fine Alignment.
 The satellite dish should now be in rough alignment and must be peaked on the signal using a sat finder or the satellite modem.
 The satellite is about 35,000km away, so make minor adjustments.

 - Tip: If using the Sat Finder (see Fig 2 & 3), keep increasing the attenuation when peaking up the signal.
 This inexpensive kit (about $20) will peak the movement well.